mcjlnrtwcz/digitakt-song-mode/README.md

 # digitakt-song-mode

-digitakt-song-mode is a prototype of a desktop app that provides so-called "song mode" for [Elektron](https://www.elektron.se/) Digitakt sampler.
+digitakt-song-mode is a desktop app that provides so-called "song mode" for [Elektron](https://www.elektron.se/) Digitakt sampler.
+Piece of music can be crated by scheduling patterns (with specified number of repetitions) and managing the mute state of the tracks.

 The app should also work for the Digitone synthesizer - it wasn't tested though.

 Built with [diquencer](https://github.com/mcjlnrtwcz/diquencer) library for MIDI sequencing.